thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/documentation/Tutorial-Proposals/Getting-Started-With-Sprite-Layering-In-Splashkit-Csharp.md

 ---
-Title: Getting Started With Sprite Layering In Splashkit - C
+title: Getting Started With Sprite Layering In Splashkit - C
 ---

 ### Introduction